Skip to content

 });

-• If the input promise rejects, the host call rejects immediately and the task is not executed on the worker.
+• input promise rejected → the host call rejects and the worker never runs;

-• Thenables are not awaited; only native Promise values are awaited.
+• only native Promise is awaited (thenables are not).

 });